ToadNetwork/Docs/guides/how-to-swap.md

 ![Unlock wallet](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/SwappingOnPadswap01\_connectWallet.png?raw=true)

-### Step 2.2:
+### Step 2.2: Choose Connection Method

-Choose your wallet from the options presented.
+Choose your wallet from the options.
 In this how to guide we are using MetaMask Wallet but you can use any other wallet like Trust Wallet.

 ![Select wallet](https://github.com/ToadNetwork/Docs/blob/main/docs/\_media/howtos/SwappingOnPadswap02\_chooseWallet.png?raw=true)